exasol/tutorials/tls/doc/tls_in_udfs.md

 ## Before you Start

-If you haven't already, I recommend you read our ["TLS introduction"](tls_in_udfs.md) to familiarize yourself with the basic concepts of TLS.
+If you haven't already, I recommend you read our ["TLS introduction"](tls_introduction.md) to familiarize yourself with the basic concepts of TLS.

+Then, please read the article ["TLS with Exasol"](tls_with_exasol.md) as a primer on where Exasol expects TLS certificates to be installed.

 You should also learn about Exasol's [BucketFS](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm) filesystem.

+### A Concrete Example With Java

+To make the tutorial hands-on, you will have interactive parts that demonstrate TLS certificate handling with Java.

+Why Java?

+First, we have a ready-to-use UDF in Java that lists certificates.
+Second, Java certificate handling is the hardest one.
+If you manage that, the other ones will be no problem for you.

-## Prerequisites TODO
+## Prerequisites

 You will need:

 1. A Java Development Kit (JDK 11 or later, we recommend [OpenJDK](https://openjdk.org/install/))
 2. `keytool` program (comes with the JDK)
-3. [`curl`](https://curl.se/) to access BucketFS and download file from the internet
+3. [`curl`](https://curl.se/) to access BucketFS and download files from the internet

 ## UDFs